A1rPun/castle-crashers-resource/Gameplay/Items.md

 ## <a name="nada"></a>NADA

+You start the game with nothing until you switch to an item.
-This will show up once you drained bombs/potions/sandwiches.
+NADA will show up once you drained bombs/potions/sandwiches.

 ## <a name="arrow"></a>Bow&Arrow